-This is the fourth article of a series in which we are exploring some of the trickiest areas at Advanced level.
+The fourth article of our series on some of the trickiest areas at Advanced level.

 We are working through a business scenario to illustrate how the AAT Advanced Diploma in Accounting can be applied, in practice, to the typical day-to-day tasks of a part-qualified Accounting Technician.